GabrielMensi/cs50web-commerce/readme.md

 # Commerce

-This project is an commerce like ebay
+This project is an e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a watchlist.

 ## Table of Contents